 What Should I Wear for the Hike?

-For your hike, wear appropriate hiking gear like a long-sleeved thermal top, sturdy boots, and a waterproof jacket.
-Stay prepared for changing weather conditions with extra layers and sun protection to ensure your comfort.
+For the Cable Bay Walkway hike, wear sturdy hiking boots, a long-sleeved thermal top, and a waterproof jacket.
+Bring extra layers and sun protection to handle changing coastal weather.

 Is There an Entry Fee for the Walkway?